 Today, we’ll show you just how that works and how you can arrive at SMART (specific, measurable, attainable, relevant and time-bound) metrics with real meaning.

-So let’s go ‘open kimono’, in time-honoured tradition, and show you how it’s done with deck excerpts, whiteboard scribblings and quotes to show you how we make this work for our clients.
+So let’s go ‘open robe’, in time-honoured tradition, and show you how it’s done with deck excerpts, whiteboard scribblings and quotes to show you how we make this work for our clients.

 1. Engage your team